nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 Well, you may not know, but I was working on a "The Pirate Bay search" to "RSS feed" converter on the last couple of days.

-It is a really simple script that, given a search term or a local saved search page, returns (by default printing on the screen) a xml containing the feed (following [the specifications of RSS 2.0](http://cyber.law.harvard.edu/rss/rss.html)).
+It is a really simple script that, given a search term, a TPB link or a local saved TPB page, returns (by default printing on the screen) a xml containing the feed (following [the specifications of RSS 2.0](http://cyber.law.harvard.edu/rss/rss.html)).

 I won't give more details of the functioning or the functionality of this script in here.
 You can [take a look at the source code](https://github.com/camporez/tpb2rss/blob/master/tpb2rss.py) and ask any question [in the issues page](https://github.com/camporez/tpb2rss/issues), [Twitter](http://twitter.com/iancamporez)/[Google+](http://google.com/+IanCamporezBrunelli) or in the comments' section below.

+Before I start the tutorial, you've to know that there're inumerous ways to create the feed generator on OpenShift, but in this tutorial I'll approach two of them:

+- The first one, runs a cron task to update the RSS.
+Any RSS is created based on the content of a file placed inside your OpenShift installation.
+Therefore, you'll have to SSH to your application and edit this file to add/remove new feeds.
+- The second one, is a web-based service.
+To create a new feed you just need to open yours application main page and insert the link in there, or open a search/user/browse page in thepirate bay and replace the main url to YOUR_OPENSHIFT_URL.

+From now on, I will call the first method "**private**" and the second "**public**", so a command indicating "public method only" has to be executed only if you're following the second method, and vice-versa.

-Now, let's get started with the how-to...
+Let's get started with the tutorial...

 # Installing on OpenShift